sandipsahoo2k2/my/articles/engineering/hr_questions_answers.md

+## Frequently asked HR interview Questions with Answers
+I have collected most of the frequently asked HR interview Questions and pen down the answers here for reference.
+Try to add these notes with some of your real life expereinced story in a STAR ready format.

 #### 1. Tell me about yourself.
   **Answer:** "Certainly, I'd be happy to.
 I hold a Bachelor's degree in Computer Science and have spent the last six